groovy-tutorial/groovy-tutorial/manuscript/03/03_70_StringOperators.md

 The example above will display `It was the worst times.`

 A regular expression pattern can also be used if you want to use a pattern.
-In the example below, the first occurrence of "bat" or "rat" is removed, resulting in `cat  rat monkey` (_note the double space_)
+In the example below, the first occurrence of "bat" or "rat" is removed, resulting in `cat  rat monkey`:

 	println 'cat bat rat monkey' - ~/[br]at/